plotdb/datum/doc/dataset.md

       [2022, "Bill", 91]
     ]

-Sheet representation of dataset is usually for importing data.
+Sheet view of a dataset is usually for import/exporting of a dataset, especially from a spreadsheet program.

-## DB View
+### DB View

-With DB ( Database ) view, dataset are separated into following parts:
+With DB ( Database ) view, a dataset is an object with following fields:

  - mandatory fields:
    - `head`: an string array of column names.
    - `body`: an object array for storing data.
  - optional fields:
    - `name`: a string for dataset name. default `unnamed` if omitted.
+ - TBD fields:
    - `sheet`: sheet counterpart of this object.
    - `meta`: meta information. user defined.
    - `unit`: an object, mapping head names to corresponding unit.